anorman728/Ant/README.md

 I had previously attempted to do this using Gtk# to make it cross-platform, but that was not working out because it seems to be too buggy.
 It now uses a traditional Windows Forms setup.

-ATM, it's not complete and not yet functional.
+ATM, it's functional, but not yet complete.
+Still need to add the ability to save settings, add an icon, and an "About" popup window.